 And God is bigger than all of the things I brought in with me.
 He’s bigger than my objections to worship, and He’s bigger than my stubborn heart pushing against the act of praise.

-Leaning in to worship or prayer or service when things aren’t perfect is the greatest act of self-care we can commit.
-It allows us to take the lens off of ourselves and refocus our point of view, reminding our hearts that God, the maker of heaven and earth, has everything under control.
+Leaning in to worship, prayer, or service when things aren’t perfect is the greatest act of self-care we can commit.
+It allows us to take the lens off of ourselves and refocus our point of view, reminding our hearts that God, the Maker of heaven and earth, has everything under control.
 It takes our feelings of frustration and fear and turns them loose against a love so great and so big that it will never back down in the battle for our souls.
 And it will always win.

 My heart resisted, but God pushed through.
 And worship, surrounded by women I love and cherish, was the key I needed to unlock a heart closed off to gratitude and faith and trust.
 Worship was medicine to my soul.

 Leaning in to worship, even when I wanted to push against it, freed my soul from the bondage of this earth and reminded me I am His, and He is good.
 Always.